luisdiogo2071317/azure-docs.pt-pt/articles/firewall/tutorial-hybrid-ps.md

 ## <a name="configure-and-deploy-the-firewall"></a>Configurar e implementar a firewall

-Implemente agora a firewall na VNet do hub.
+Implemente agora a firewall na rede virtual do concentrador.

 ```azurepowershell
 # Get a Public IP for the firewall